-Come spend the evening by the fire listenting to a timely tale about science in real life.
+Come spend the evening by the fire listening to a timely tale about science in real life.
 Complimentary hot drinks and cookies provided by Friends of the Campbell Creek Science Center.
-The programs are free and open to the public.
-All programs begin at 7pm.
+All programs begin at 7:00pm.

 What is the Big Bang and how does it explain the Universe?
 Where did the Universe come from, and what existed before it?
 And if there's an edge to the Universe, what's on the other side?
 Dr. Travis Rector, a professor in the physics and astronomy department at the University of Alaska Anchorage, will answer these questions and more.
 From the origins of the universe to the structure we understand today, he’ll explain what we know, how we know it, and what mysteries remain about it.

 November 16: Talking Trash--Marine Debris in the Gulf of Alaska